zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/install-client/install-client.md

   ![](./images/image70.png " ")

-3. Then choose the path to the .OVA copied or downloaded before and click in Continue button:
+3. Then choose the path to the .OVA copied or downloaded before and click **Continue**:

   ![](./images/image71.png " ")

-4. Leave default options and click on Import button:
+4. Leave default options and click **Import**:

   ![](./images/image72.png " ")